 Striking a Balance

 Family law matters are rife with suspicion and distrust.
-Receivership is a court-appointed and supervised remedy that has consistently proven to be an effective way for parties get to the bottom of things and bring them to resolution in a balanced fashion.
+Receivership appointments that are made by courts and supervised remedies have consistently proven to be an effective way for parties get to the bottom of things and bring them to resolution in a balanced fashion.

 As with so many legal matters, California is leading the way in receivership law, with a body of statutory provisions and case law that lead to, and guide, such appointments.
 We don’t have that body of case law in Arizona yet, and while receivership appointments are very common in loan default proceedings, many attorneys are now utilizing this remedy in marital divorces, closely held business disputes, and contested estates, where there may be a need to seize control of assets, manage and marshal same, and potentially operate business/real estate assets.
 A well-executed receivership is neither as complex, nor as expensive, as many lawyers and judges may think, and can actually be less costly than extended litigation, as receiverships level the playing field among parties, and as a result, aid in equitable resolution, on a more expedited basis.